ohshitgorillas/ReducedReachKBLayer/README.md

 ### Customization
 The `z` row of the keyboard is left open for user customization.
-As someone who frequently writes code, I tend to map frequently used symbols like `_`, `+`, `{`, `}` which require hitting shift and reaching away from home row to access.
+As someone who frequently writes code, I tend to map frequently used symbols like `_`, `+`, `{`, `}` which otherwise require hitting shift and reaching away from home row to access.